Motte-and-bailey fallacy

-The motte-and-bailey fallacy (named after the motte-and-bailey castle) is a form of argument and an informal fallacy where an arguer conflates two positions that share similarities: one modest and easy to defend (the "motte") and one much more controversial and harder to defend (the "bailey").
+The motte-and-bailey fallacy (named after the motte-and-bailey castle), also called the castle and courtyard, is a form of argument and an informal fallacy where an arguer conflates two positions that share similarities: one modest and easy to defend (the "motte") and one much more controversial and harder to defend (the "bailey").
 The arguer advances the controversial position, but when challenged, insists that only the more modest position is being advanced.
 Upon retreating to the motte, the arguer may claim that the bailey has not been refuted (because the critic refused to attack the motte) or that the critic is unreasonable (by equating an attack on the bailey with an attack on the motte).

 History

 A motte and bailey castle.
 The motte is the hill with the fortified keep on top; the bailey is the larger, fenced area.

 Philosopher Nicholas Shackel, who coined the term, prefers to speak of a motte-and-bailey doctrine instead of a fallacy.
 In 2005, Shackel described the reference to medieval castle defense like this:

 A Motte and Bailey castle is a medieval system of defence in which a stone tower on a mound (the Motte) is surrounded by an area of land (the Bailey) which in turn is encompassed by some sort of a barrier such as a ditch.
 Being dark and dank, the Motte is not a habitation of choice.
 The only reason for its existence is the desirability of the Bailey, which the combination of the Motte and ditch makes relatively easy to retain despite attack by marauders.
 When only lightly pressed, the ditch makes small numbers of attackers easy to defeat as they struggle across it: when heavily pressed the ditch is not defensible and so neither is the Bailey.
 Rather one retreats to the insalubrious but defensible, perhaps impregnable, Motte.
 Eventually the marauders give up, when one is well placed to reoccupy desirable land.

 [The Bailey] represents a philosophical doctrine or position with similar properties: desirable to its proponent but only lightly defensible.
 The Motte is the defensible but undesired position to which one retreats when hard pressed.

 Shackel's original impetus was to criticize what he considered duplicitous processes of argumentation in works of academics such as Michel Foucault, David Bloor, Jean-Francois Lyotard, Richard Rorty, and Berger and Luckmann, and in postmodernist discourses in general.

 The motte-and-bailey concept was popularized on the blog Slate Star Codex in 2014.